 If you choose one of the paid Enjin plans, you’ll have the option to either Subscribe or Prepay a plan of your choice.
 With the Subscribe option, you can use PayPal and credit cards as a payment method, while the Prepay option will give you two additional payment methods, namely, Enjin Coin (ENJ) and TrialPay.
 If you opt for Enjin Coin, you’ll get an extra 25% off the plan of your choosing.

-Before concluding my Enjin website builder review, I wanted to discuss Enjin support.
-The only way to get in touch with the support team is via support ticket.
+I wanted to provide information about Enjin support.
+The only way to get in touch with the support team is via a support ticket.
 From my own experience, this is not the most effective communication channel, especially since free plan users don’t have priority support.

 The first time I submitted a ticket, I received a reply within seven hours, which is not the best response time, but still good.
 I tried contacting them once again, but this time I waited for more than 30 hours.